-Hello and welcome!
-On today’s article we have 5 videos that will help you get started with HDR.
+Today we have 5 videos and 5 books that will help you get started with HDR.
 For those unfamiliar with the term HDR.
 HDR or HDRI allows a greater dynamic range between the lightest and darkest areas of an image than current standard digital imaging methods or photographic methods.

 This wide dynamic range allows HDR images to represent more accurately the range of intensity levels found in real scenes, ranging from direct sunlight to faint starlight, and is often captured by way of a plurality of differently exposed pictures of the same subject matter.